 Coughs are often caused by secretions (snot) dripping down the back of the throat, especially when they are not old enough to blow their nose well.
 You can sometimes hear this as a ‘snotty rattling’ noise in small children’s throats.

-It is hard to see your child feeling poorly and colds can make your child feel really miserable.
+It's hard to see your child feeling poorly and colds can make them feel really miserable.
 Unfortunately, there is currently no treatment for a cold.
 Antibiotics don't work on viruses like colds, and your child will not need to see a doctor.

 How to Make Your Child Feel Better

-Coughs that can come with along with a cold, can cause sleepless nights for all.
+Coughs that can come along with a cold can cause sleepless nights for all.

 If your child has a pre-existing condition, like asthma, keep giving any prescribed medication.
 If you are worried that their symptoms are getting worse call 111 for advice.